hpc-carpentry/old-hpc-workflows/_episodes/01-introduction.md

 3. Write the analysis results to a new file.
 4. Plot a graph of the analysis results.
 5. Save the graph as an image, so we can put it in a paper.
-6. Make a summary table of the analyses.
+6. Make a summary table of the analyses, which requires aggregation of all previous results.

 Running `wordcount.py` and `plotcount.py` at the shell prompt, as we have been doing, is fine for one or two files.
 If, however, we had 5 or 10 or 20